Laura Vaughn Holcomb is the voice and passion behind String & Can Languages.

 Trainer of Online Interpreter Trainers

-Laura’s robust respect and affection for the Americas took root in 2004 while living, studying and teaching in the Dominican Republic.
-This experience sprouted another in Valparaíso, Chile.
+Laura’s robust respect and affection for the Americas took root in her college years while living, studying and teaching in the Dominican Republic and later in Valparaíso, Chile.
 These experiences, together with Laura’s fascination for language coalesced into a career in interpretation.

 The connection, joy, and friendships that Laura has been fortunate enough to enjoy in all the places she has lived and traveled have contributed to a vast and varied repertoire of contexts and dialects within the diverse Latin American family of nations.
 This core of experience, together with excellent training and a passion for communication are treasured guideposts in the exercise of her craft.

 But beyond excellence in her craft, her years spent working outside the booth, in the consecutive mode have attuned her to the art of customer service.
 She maintains that beyond being stewards of a message, that interpreters are relationship-builders: between the audience and the speaker, between the agency and their client, between the interpreter and the surrounding team.
-Her idea of a job well done is when she worried about it, so that no one else had to.
+Her idea of a job well done is when she takes care of the details, so that no one else has to.